Hekatompedon: Pediments

-One of the pediments (perhaps the West pediment) contained two lions tearing apart a bull in the centre, Herakles fights against Triton on the left and the Three-Bodied (Triple-Bodied) Daemon with the symbols of the three elements of nature in his hands on the right.
-The three bodies of the winged monster hold a wave, a flame and a bird and have intertwined snake tails, symbolizing the four natural elements, i.e. water, fire, air and earth, respectively.
-It represents either Nereus or Typhon.
-Overall the meaning of the whole pediment is mysterious.
-Some scholars believe that it means the dominance of the human wisdom over humidity: the lions are earth animals, whereas the bull represent humidity.
-In addition, both Triton and Nereus were sea creatures defeated by Herakles on its way to the Hesperides garden, which earned him immortality.
+The pediments were colourfully painted and their porous limestone has allowed the ancient paint to survive well.
+One of the pediments (likely the West pediment) contained two lionesses tearing apart a bull in the centre.
+On the left Herakles fights against Triton and on the right he fights with the Three-bodied (Triple-bodied) Daemon with the symbols of the three elements of nature in his hands.

+The three upper bodies of the winged monster hold a wave, a flame, and a bird.
+The lower portion of the figure has intertwined snake tails thought to symbolize the four natural elements, i.e. water, fire, air, and earth, respectively.
+The figure is thought to represent either Nereus or Typhon.

+Overall the meaning of the whole pediment is mysterious due to a lack of understanding of earlier religious beliefs.
+Some scholars speculate that it means the dominance of the human wisdom over elements represented through water deities: the lions are earth animals, whereas the bull represents water creatures.
+In addition, both Triton and Nereus were sea creatures defeated by Herakles on the way to the Hesperides garden, which earned him immortality.

-The East pediment, also known as the Lioness pediment, contained in the centre two symmetrically placed lions killing a calf (only one has been recovered) and two snakes on the side corners.
-The meaning of this scene is again unknown.
-The lioness has both female (breast) and male (mane) details, probably arising from the lack of knowledge of the Greek artists on these animals, which no longer populated Greece in the 6th century BC.
+The East pediment, also known as the Lioness pediment, contains two in the centre, who are killing a calf (only one has been recovered) and two snakes flanking the lionesses on the side corners.
+The meaning of this scene is again, unknown without certain knowledge of the ancient religious beliefs of these ancient peoples.

-Other surviving sculptures include four horses and two panthers carved in relief, both from metopes of the temple, and a very fragmentary gorgon from the central akroterion.
+Other surviving sculptures include four horses and more lionesses carved in relief, both from metopes of the temple, and a very fragmentary gorgon from the central akroterion.

 Style

 The style of the sculptures is typical of the early Archaic period.
 The overall narrative scenes of the pediments and metopes is half narrative, including human or semi-human figures, half animal, including animals placed in a symmetrical or repetitive fashion.
-This reminds of the illustrations of contemporary Greek pottery.
-Humans were characterized by the archaic smile.
-The human and animal bodies are carved with lack of confidence, compared to the sculptures of the temple of Athena Polias constructed in the Acropolis, half a century later.
+This also is a characteristic of the illustrations on the contemporary ancient Greek pottery.
+Humans in this ancient artwork were depicted consistently with what is called the archaic smile and is interpreted variously by modern authors.